-Amid the challenging environment, Hang Seng Bank Limited, Macau Branch (the "Branch") achieved solid growth in revenue and profit by continuing to follow Hang Seng Bank's customer-centric strategy of providing simple and convenient banking and delivering enhanced service experiences.
+Amid the challenging environment, the Macau Branch of Hang Seng Bank Limited (the 'Branch') enhanced its long-term capacity to bring about positive innovations and transformations for the benefit of its customers and the community.
+This was achieved by the continued pursuit of Hang Seng Bank's customer-centric strategy of providing simple and convenient banking and delivering enhanced service experiences.

-The principal activities of the Branch during 2019 were the provision of banking services to commercial and personal customers, including diversified deposit and trade finance services, cross-border renminbi trade services, mortgage loans, corporate lending, remittances and foreign exchange, bills collection and insurance agency services.
-As at 31 December 2019, customer deposits and customer loans were MOP2,466m and MOP15,713m respectively.
-Profit after tax for the year was MOP147m.
+The principal activities of the Branch during 2020 were the provision of banking services to commercial and personal customers, including diversified deposit and trade finance services, cross-border renminbi trade services, mortgage loans, corporate lending, remittances and foreign exchange, bills collection and insurance agency services.
+As at 31 December 2020, customer deposits and customer loans were MOP1,925m and MOP13,926m respectively.
+Profit after tax for the year was MOP135m.

-Looking ahead, the Branch will continue to take a dynamic, yet strategic, approach to its operations so as to achieve sustainable growth amid changing market conditions.
-The Branch will continue to invest in enhancing its service proposition in order to capture new opportunities, including those arising from China's Belt and Road initiative.
+Looking ahead, the Branch will continue to take a dynamic, yet strategic, approach to its operations so as to achieve sustainable growth irrespective of changing market conditions.
+Continued investment will also be made in enhancing its service proposition in order to capture new opportunities, including those arising from the Greater Bay Area initiative.

-On behalf of the Branch management, I would like to take this opportunity to express our sincere appreciation for the continued strong support we have received from various government authorities, customers and staff.
+On behalf of the Branch management, I would like to take this opportunity to express our sincere appreciation for the continued strong support we have received from government authorities, customers and staff.